Imam Muhammad ibn Abd al-Wahhab Mosque: Controversy

+The mosque was opened in 2011, with the Emir of Qatar, Hamad bin Khalifa Al Thani, presiding over the occasion.
 In 2012, the mosque banned children from entering the mosque during tarawih prayers in the month of Ramadhan.
 This resulted in parents arguing with security staff.

 A female worshiper accompanying a toddler complained that they were turned away from sunset prayers (when the mosque was fairly empty).
 When she protested, she was offered a prayer rug and shown to a corner near the ablution room, but was still not allowed to go upstairs to pray.
 Male worshipers had similar complaints.

 In 2013 the ban was reinstated, causing further outrage among mosque attendees.

 Mohamad al-Arefe said that Syria jihad is incumbent and did apologia for the militant Islamist group al-Nusra Front, visiting the Imam Muhammad ibn Abd al-Wahhab Mosque.

 Zaghloul El-Naggar engaged in 9/11 denial and spoke twice in the Imam Muhammad ibn Abd al-Wahhab Mosque.